w2sz/MK808-Linux/README.md

         - passwd: `linux`

 ## Weird stuff
     - ext4 in 2024 has incompatible features than ext4 in 2014 :(, so just use ext2
+    - It's possible to fit rootfs in ROM system partition, SD cards is more flexible

 ## Reference